kenji-yt/HEAL/README.md

 The outputs will now be generated in a results directory within the HEAL directory.

 Sometimes the workflow might be interrupted during execution.
 If this occurs, you do not need to repeat every step.
 Simply fix the issue and run the snakemake command again.
 The analysis should resume where it left off.

+The recommended way to use HEAL is to first run the entire workflow and then to revisit the results in R with [healr](https://github.com/kenji-yt/healr).

 #### Settings: